-Liverpool legends Cast have announced a UK tour for October 2020!!
-Celebrating the 25th Anniversary of Cast’s debut album ‘All Change’.
+Liverpool legends Cast celebrate the 25th Anniversary of their classic debut album ‘All Change’.
 Originally released on 16th October 1995 it became the highest-selling debut album in the history of the Polydor label.

 The album was recorded and mixed at The Manor and Sawmill studios with producer John Leckie, produced top twenty hit singles ‘Fine Time’ followed by ‘Alright’ with Sandstorm’ and ‘Walkaway’ both reaching the top ten.
 Mark Millar caught up with Cast frontman John Power to take a look back at each track from the seminal All Change album.